-Recent Committee hearings: Hearing with the delegation of Libya at the 141st Assembly (October 2019)
+Recent Committee hearing(s): Hearing with the delegation of Libya at the 141st Assembly (October 2019)

-- Communications from the authorities: Letter from the Speaker of the House of Representatives: (September 2019) - Communications from the complainant: July 2019 - Communications addressed to the authorities: Letter addressed to the Speaker of the House of Poprocentatives (August 2010) - Representatives (August 2019) Communication addressed to the complainant: July and September 2019 the IPU Committee on the Human Rights of Parliamentarians on 13 October 2019 that the Minister of the Interior of the interim government in eastern Libya had said that terrorist groups may be responsible for the abduction of Ms. Sergiwa, that the House of Representatives continued to monitor the case, which was still under investigation, and that it could well be that Ms. Sergiwa would turn up alive.
+- Communication from the authorities: Letter from the Speaker of the House of Representatives (September 2019) - Communication from the complainant: July 2019 - Communication addressed to the authorities: Letter addressed to the Speaker of the House of Representatives (August 2019) - Communications addressed to the complainant: July and September 2019 to account those responsible for her abduction".
+The first and second Deputy Speakers of the House of Representatives told the IPU Committee on the Human Rights of Parliamentarians on 13 October 2019 that the Minister of the Interior of the interim government in eastern Libya had said that terrorist groups may be responsible for the abduction of Ms. Sergiwa, that the House of Representatives continued to monitor the case, which was still under investigation, and that it could well be that Ms. Sergiwa would turn up alive.